 What foods should I avoid?

-- Foods with added sugar - In both adults and children, WHO recommends reducing the intake of free sugars to less than 10% of total energy intake.14
+- Foods with added sugar - For both adults and children, WHO recommends reducing the intake of free sugars to less than 10% of total energy intake.14

 - Processed meats

 - Cakes and biscuits (We have lots of healthy recipes on the VITL Life blog!)

 - Fried foods such as chips and fried chicken